If you wish to join the Club please contact Simon Trehearn, our General Secretary for further details about our events and rides.

 Our off-road group are called the 'Trail Riders' and they have a Wednesday morning and Thursday evening club ride as well as a Saturday morning ride.
 They invariably end up at a cafe or pub for lunch or dinner.
 Although not a racing group, they take on some demanding terrain and ride routes around the Surrey Hills and down to the coast as well as more urban routes into London.

 Our Saturday rides are for road and off road riders and were designed as social rides and to encourage new members, there should always be someone who will keep an eye on you to check that you are not left by the roadside.

 The rides themselves are of the order of 20-30 miles, between approx 10am and 2pm, with a coffee stop in the middle.
 We vary the routes every week so please take a look at the Saturday rides and cafe rota.
 Most riders - even those who have done very little cycling - should be able to cope, and even if you struggle on your first group ride your fitness will improve after a couple of weeks.

-There is no need to contact anyone before turning up - just turn up a little before the ride is scheduled to depart and introduce yourself as a prospective new member.
-But if you want someone to call you just send us an email to firstname.lastname@example.org
+There is no need to contact anyone before turning up: just arrive a little before the ride is scheduled to depart and introduce yourself as a prospective new member.
+It would also be a good idea for you to read the club rides etiquette page before you come along.
+We are a friendly bunch and the safety of us and other road users is paramount.
+Details of our club rides are usually posted on the home page of the website, but if you want someone to call you can just send us an email to email@example.com or firstname.lastname@example.org.

 If you'd like to have a go at Time Trialling, we offer 'day membership' for a couple of club events - thereafter you need to actually join the club.
 Our events can be found here.